Home Inspection Questions Answered

-All of our home inspections include a Thermal Imaging exam, Radon testing, and Carbon Monoxide testing, because it’s the right thing to do and it helps to ensure the home is safe.
+All home inspections include a Thermal Imaging exam and Carbon Monoxide testing, because it’s the right thing to do and it helps to ensure the home is safe.

 Does Armada Inspection Services do Septic inspections?

 No, and for good reason.
-Why would anyone pay $300 for someone to do a visual inspection and flow test the field.
+Why would anyone pay $300 for someone to probe the tank and flow test the field.
 Likewise you can hire a certified septic company and they pump and wash the tank, inspect, and flow test the field for about the same price?
 It makes no sense to me and probably doesn’t make sense to you either.
 I have a problem with paying someone for doing only half a job.

 Does Armada Inspection Services do W.E.T.T. inspections?

 Yes we do, but only the levels of inspection that keep you safe.
 Did you know there are 3 levels of WETT inspections.
 Anyone can pass a few courses and be level 1 certified, but only a technician can be level 2 or level 3 certified.
 Our technician has over 20 years of installation, maintenance, repair, and litigation experience.
 Litigation experience?
 Sadly yes.
 After the sale is complete people are finding out that they are facing substantial repair or replacement expenses.
 Most times, a level 1 inspector will simply tell you a level 2 inspection is required, but they took your money.
 We protect our clients.
 They just like to let on they do.

 What can I do if I think there is a problem with the home I purchased, because the issue was not in the Home Inspection report?